fog/fog/docs/about/getting_started.markdown

     $ mkdir ~/fog

+Now we can start writing our script, first off we should require fog.

+    require 'rubygems'
+    require 'fog'

 Now in order to play with our data we need to setup a storage connection.

     storage = Fog::Storage.new(